 Having decided on our strategic priorities, key areas of focus have been explored for each (see framework diagram below).
-From these, projects have been identified, which will take us along the path of delivering on our strategy.
+From these, projects have and will be identified, which will take us along the path of delivering on our strategy.

 Each will have a robust business case and clear metrics to assess success.
-They will be prioritised and assigned to a financial year for funding and implementation.
-Money and resources must be allocated before starting, from either our revenues or fundraising and grants.
-However, projects which payback within that financial year (or almost) can be given the go ahead.
+They will be prioritised and assigned to a financial year for implementation, according to priority, available resources and internal monies and likelihood of attracting external funding.
+However, projects which 'pay back' within that financial year (or almost) can be given the go-ahead.

-The list is a 'living' one which will change at least annually, as circumstances change.
+The list will be a 'living' document which will be reviewed at least annually, or as circumstances change.